Don't save your questions. We've got answers.

 Our team is here to help.
 Please email us your ID and proof of address to support@wedgemoney.co.nz and we hope to have you sorted quickly.

-If you can't remember your password you can click 'Reset password' on the login screen, and we will send you an email with a temporary password.
+If you can't remember your password you can click 'Reset password' on the login screen in the Wedge app, and we will send you an email with a temporary password.

-If you've lost access to your email, please email us at support@wedgemoney.co.nz.
+If you've lost access to the email you used to register with Wedge, please email us at support@wedgemoney.co.nz from another email account.
 You should expect a response from us within 24 hours.

 This might seem strange when you’ve only ever saved through a bank account, because banks usually only add interest to your account once a month.

-Wedge goes one step better, displaying your balance including the interest you’ve earned up to the previous business day.
+Wedge goes one step better, displaying your balance including what you’ve earned up to the previous business day.
 Helping you stay more in touch with your money.

-Then, at the beginning of each month, the interest you've earned during the previous month is automatically reinvested in the fund to ensure your money compounds over time.
+Then, at the beginning of each month, what you've earned from the previous month is automatically reinvested in the fund to ensure your money compounds over time.
 This purchase of additional fund units in the fund will appear in your transactions.

 Yes.

-The interest you earn on your balance accrues daily and is paid and reinvested monthly.
+The income you earn on your balance accrues daily and is paid and reinvested monthly.
 Which means, each month you will earn our great rate of return on your new balance.

 Not at the moment, sorry.
 But we’re working on it.